Cray-HPE/docs-csm/operations/observability/Observability.md

 - Use Argo workflows to collect the install/upgrade timing details.
 - Create Argo workflows to get metrics from the details available.
 - Generate Prometheus install/upgrade timing metrics.
-- Created Grafana dashboard using Prometheus metrics.
+- Create Grafana dashboard using Prometheus metrics.

 ### Prometheus metrics using Argo Workflow